How to Shop for Car Insurance and Get the Best Deal on Your Policy

 With a little preparation, you can get a good policy with the amount of financial protection you need at an affordable price.

-Our step-by-step guide breaks down everything you need to know before you shop for car insurance, including state minimum requirements, online comparison sites and ways to save money on your policy.
+Our step-by-step guide breaks down everything you need to know to shop for car insurance, including state minimum requirements, online comparison sites and ways to save money on your policy.

-How to Shop for Car Insurance in 5 Steps
+How Shop for Car Insurance in 5 Steps

-The average cost of auto insurance in the U.S. is around $137 per month, according to PolicyGenius, an online insurance marketplace.
+The average cost of car insurance in the U.S. is around $137 per month, according to PolicyGenius, an online insurance marketplace.

-If you’re getting quotes without the help of an independent agent, it’s helpful to understand some car insurance basics before exploring your coverage options.
+If you’re comparing car insurance quotes without an independent agent, it’s helpful to understand some basics before exploring your coverage options.

 Step 1: Understand Car Insurance Terminology

-First, let’s cover some car insurance terms you need to know before you begin shopping for quotes.
+First, let’s cover some car insurance terms you need to know before you shop for car insurance quotes.

 Premiums: The amount you pay for your insurance coverage — and how often you pay your premium — varies by insurance company.
 Your car insurance policy will generally accept monthly or even semi-monthly payments, but many offer discounts for paying upfront for the entire policy, which typically lasts six or 12 months.